 fmap can also be used on built-ins such as str, list, set, and dict as a variant of map that returns back an object of the same type.
-The behavior of fmap for a given object can be overridden by defining an \\\fmap\\ (self, func) method that will be called whenever fmap is invoked on that object.
+The behavior of fmap for a given object can be overridden by defining an fmap(self, func) magic method that will be called whenever fmap is invoked on that object.

-For dict, or any other collections.abc.Mapping, fmap will be called on the mapping's .items() instead of the default iteration through its .keys().
+For dict, or any other collections.abc.Mapping, fmap will starmap over the mapping's .items() instead of the default iteration through its .keys().

-As an additional special case, for numpy objects, fmap will use vectorize to produce the result.
+As an additional special case, for numpy and pandas objects, fmap will use np.vectorize to produce the result.